sofia-creates/sofia-creates/README.md

 # Hello, my name is Sofia!

 I am a frontend developer recently graduated from Nackademin (Stockholm), with a background in marketing and design.
+Curious and passionate about learning, design and accessible coding.

-🌱 Currently learning Vue.js as well as coding for accessibility.
+🌱 Just started learning Angular.

 ---